applied-systems-biology/jipipe-website/content/tutorials/basic/finding-connecting-nodes-1/step3.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

 This will show a list of compatible nodes, i.e., nodes that can accept the datatype from the active node.
-In this example node, which provides an image file location, the 2nd hit is the proper choice: “Import image” (red arrow 1)
+In this example node, which provides an image file location, the 2nd hit is the proper choice: `Import image` (red arrow 1)